smallest-inc/smallest-python-sdk/README.md

 ## Get the API Key

-1. Visit [waves.smallest.ai](https://waves.smallest.ai/) and sign up for an account or log in if you already have ana ccount.
+1. Visit [waves.smallest.ai](https://waves.smallest.ai/) and sign up for an account or log in if you already have an account.
 2. Navigate to `API Key` tab in your account dashboard.
 3. Create a new API Key and copy it.
 4. Export the API Key in your environment with the name `SMALLEST_API_KEY`, ensuring that your application can access it securely for authentication.

 ## Examples

-### Sync
+## Sync
+A synchronous text-to-speech synthesis client.

+**Basic Usage:**
 ```python
 import os
 from smallest import Smallest